Carbon-Twelve-C12/supernova/PROJECT_ROADMAP.md

 3. All high-priority risks have been mitigated
 4. Documentation is comprehensive and up-to-date
 5. Performance metrics meet or exceed target values
 6. Security audit has been completed with no critical issues
+7. At least two weeks of testnet operation without critical issues

+## Progress Legend
+- ✓ - Complete
+- ◎ - In Progress
+- ○ - Not Started

+## Feature Legend
+- (RC) - Required for Release Candidate - These features must be completed before RC status
+- (FE) - Future Enhancement - These features are planned for post-RC versions